All About Manufacturing Potters

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 In the United States, there were 43,000 jobs for Manufacturing Potter in 2016.
 There is little to no growth in job opportunities for Manufacturing Potter.
-The BLS estimates 4,200 yearly job openings in this field.
+There will be an estimated 4,200 positions for Manufacturing Potter per year.

 The states with the most job growth for Manufacturing Potter are Utah, Nevada, and Alabama.
 Watch out if you plan on working in Vermont, Ohio, or Virginia.
 These states have the worst job growth for this type of profession.

 Manufacturing Potters who work in Vermont, New Jersey, or Rhode Island, make the highest salaries.

-How much do Manufacturing Potters make in different U.S. states?
+How much do Manufacturing Potters make in each U.S. state?

 |State||Annual Mean Salary|

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Manufacturing Potters:

 - Microsoft Excel